-- (e) Firm - - (i) An Accounting Entity [An Accounting Corporation, Accounting Firm, or Accounting Limited Liability Partnership, approved under the Accountants Act (Chapter 2); - (ii) An entity that controls an Accounting Entity through ownership, management or other means; and - (iii) An entity controlled by an Accounting Entity through ownership, management or other means. - (f) Inspection In relation to completed audit engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (g) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (h) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (i) Network firm A firm or entity that belongs to a network. - (j) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (k) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (I) Personnel Partners and staff. - (m) Professional standards Singapore Standards on Auditing (SSAs) and relevant ethical requirements. - (n) Relevant ethical requirements Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A and B of the ISCA and ACRA Code of Professional Conduct and Ethics related to an audit of financial statements together with national requirements that are more restrictive. - (o) Staff Professionals, other than partners, including any experts the firm employs. - (p) Suitably qualified external person An individual outside the firm with the competence and capabilities to act as an engagement partner, for example a partner of another firm, or an employee (with appropriate experience) of either a professional accountancy body whose members may perform audits of historical financial information or of an organization that provides relevant quality control services.
+- (e) Firm - (i) An Accounting Entity [An Accounting Corporation, Accounting Firm, or Accounting Limited Liability Partnership, approved under the Accountants Act (Chapter 2); - (ii) An entity that controls an Accounting Entity through ownership, management or other means; and - (iii) An entity controlled by an Accounting Entity through ownership, management or other means. - (f) Inspection In relation to completed audit engagements, procedures designed to provide evidence of compliance by engagement teams with the firm's quality control policies and procedures. - (g) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (h) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (i) Network firm A firm or entity that belongs to a network. - (j) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (k) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (I) Personnel Partners and staff. - (m) Professional standards Singapore Standards on Auditing (SSAs) and relevant ethical requirements. - (n) Relevant ethical requirements Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A and B of the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) related to an audit of financial statements together with national requirements that are more restrictive. - (o) Staff Professionals, other than partners, including any experts the firm employs.